 Devices used by the subscribers to connect to Internet

-Several years ago, such statistics didn’t even exist, everybody accessed Internet through PCs only, but now the number of Internet devices is growing: laptops, tablets, smartphones (especially with large screen), media players, game consoles…
+Several years ago, such statistics didn’t even exist, everybody accessed the Internet through PCs only, but now the number of Internet devices is growing: laptops, tablets, smartphones (especially with a large screen), media players, game consoles…

 Each device prefers certain type of traffic:

 - Laptop – “one man army” for web surfing, movies, social networks, online games, files downloads etc.

 - Tablet – web surfing, social networks, online videos.